 - 1. How many countries are there in the world?

 - a.
 Fewer than ten

 - b.
 Between 10 and 100

 - c.
 Between 100 and 500

 - d.
 More than 500

 - e.
 The number changes too rapidly to select among these answers.

-Ans: c (There are 164 countries in the WTO, around 240 in the World.)

 - 2. Approximately what percentage of what the United States consumes is produced inside its borders?

 - a.
 2%

 - b.
 15%

 - c.
 50%

 - d.
 85%

 - e.
 98%

-Ans: d (87%, according to Gerber.)

 - 3. The less developed countries of the world trade mostly with

 - a.
 Developed countries

 - b.
 Other less developed countries

 - c.
 Former communist countries

 - d.
 Nobody.
 They do not trade

 - e.
 None of the above

-Ans: a (Illustrated by the data in class, where Latin America trades most with North America and Africa trades most with Europe.
-Data here are not helpful for Asia, since it mixes developed Japan with less developed others.)

-- 4. At what date, approximately did or will the total GDP at market exchange rates of the "emerging economies" (as the term is used by The Economist) exceed that of the developed economies.

-- a.
-1998

-- b.
-2008

-- c.
-2018

-- d.
-2028

-- e.
-Never
+- 4. At what date, approximately did or will the total GDP at market exchange rates of the "emerging economies" (as the term is used by The Economist) exceed that of the developed economies. - a.
+1998 - b.
+2008 - c.
+2018 - d.
+2028 - e.
+Never - 5.
+Which of the following is not an international capital flow? - a.

-Ans: c

-- 5. Which of the following is not an international capital flow? - a.
 An American depositing money in a bank account in Zurich, Switzerland. - b.
 A German buying a U.S. Treasury bill. - c.
 A Canadian purchase of a Japanese-made automobile. - d.
 A Brazilian firm borrows from an Argentine bank. - e.
-A Korean car company buys a factory in California.

-Ans: c (Purchase of a car is trade, not a capital flow.)

-- 6. Which of the following countries was one of the "notable exceptions" mentioned by the Gerber textbook as not being driven into recession by contagion from the US housing crisis of 2007?

-- a.
-Mexico

-- b.
-Spain

-- c.
-India

-- d.
-Japan

-- e.
-Greece
+A Korean car company buys a factory in California. - 6.
+Which of the following countries was one of the "notable exceptions" mentioned by the Gerber textbook as not being driven into recession by contagion from the US housing crisis of 2007? - a.
+Mexico - b.
+Spain - c.
+India - d.
+Japan - e.
+Greece - 7.
+Comparing the extent of globalization today with 50 and 100 years ago, which of the following is not true? - a.

-Ans: c (See Gerber's first paragraph.)

-- 7. Comparing the extent of globalization today with 50 and 100 years ago, which of the following is not true? - a.
 Trade as a fraction of GDP is greater today than it was 100 years ago. - b.
 Trade as a fraction of GDP declined during the first half the 20th century. - c.
 There is greater international movement of financial capital today than there was in 1950. - d.
-The fraction of the US population that is foreign born was higher at the end of the 20th century than it was at the end of the 19th century.
+The fraction of the US population that is foreign born was higher at the end of the 20th century than it was at the end of the 19th century. - e.

-e.
 In the last 50 years, US trade as a fraction of US output of goods has grown from less than 10% to more than 20%.

-Ans: d (This fraction was 14.5% in 1890, only 8% in the 1990s, according to Gerber.)
-(Note for part e that "trade" means exports plus imports, which is why this is much larger than the export/GDP ratio reported in class.)

-- 8. How did US tariffs in 2017 compare to what they were 70 years ago? - a.
-Tariffs in 2017 had been eliminated; 70 years ago they averaged 100%. - b.
-Tariffs in 2017 were only one tenth as large, on average, as they were then. - c.
-Tariffs had been cut in half. - d.
-Although different products had higher tariffs than before, the average tariff in 2017 was about the same as 70 years ago. - e.
-Recent concerns over outsourcing have pushed US tariffs about ten percentage points above what they were just after World War II.
+- 8. How do US tariffs today compare to what they were 60 years ago? - a.
+Tariffs today have been eliminated; 60 years ago they averaged 100%. - b.
+Tariffs today are only one tenth as large, on average, as they were then. - c.
+Tariffs have been cut in half. - d.
+Although different products have high tariffs than before, the average tariff is about the same. - e.
+Recent concerns over outsourcing have pushed US tariffs about ten percentage points above what they were just after World War II. - 9.
+According to the graph of advanced and emerging nation trade in the assigned article by Donnan, "Global trade slowdown worse than thought" (and also shown in class), what happened in 2005 when the curves cross? - a.

-Ans: b (As reported in lecture, average US tariffs have fallen from about 40% to about 4%.
-The question references 2017, which was prior to the tariff increases of the Trump administration)

-- 9. According to the graph of advanced and emerging nation trade shown in class, what happened in 2005 when the curves cross? - a.
 Advanced nation trade for the first time grew larger than emerging nation trade. - b.
 Emerging nation trade for the first time grew larger than advanced nation trade. - c.
 Only in this year were the rates of growth of trade the same in the two groups of nations. - d.
 World trade became the same as the sum of advanced nation trade and emerging nation trade. - e.
 Nothing special.
 The curves cross only because both are measured as indices equal to 100 in 2005, and emerging nation trade grew faster than advanced nation trade in most years.